What Is a Quiet Time?

 Both silence of the devices and technology around us…and silence of our hearts.

-And as the silence settles around us, we take out God’s Word, find a passage to read (not a random verse here and there, but a passage or a book) and digest it slowly so that the words have an opportunity to speak to our hearts.
+As the silence settles around us, we take out God’s Word, find a passage to read (not a random verse here and there, but a passage or a book), and digest it slowly so that the words have an opportunity to speak to our hearts.

 Worship Him.